SilentPenguin/mvc/README.md

 ===

 a simple mvc implementation

 bugs? this is likely to be rife with them.
 There's doubtlessly performance issues which need ironing out and encoding issues.
-The wsgi interface implementation is
+The wsgi interface implementation is rudementory at best.

 This module currently has two main aspects, templating, and routing

+Changes will come later in the form of model binding, configuration and better module structuring

 Templating
 ==========